Student for a Semester subject selection

 As a Student for a Semester, you’ll complete one full university subject when you’re still in high school.
 This is a unique opportunity to learn more about Bond, get used to the structure of university classes and assessment, and to test drive a study area before you commit to a degree.

+View all subjects and class times available in the January 2026 semester below.
 Please note that class times and subjects change each semester, and we cannot guarantee you will be placed in your requested timeslot.
-If a subject is offered during school hours, you will need to seek approval from your school to attend your classes.Â
+If a subject is offered during school hours, you will need to seek approval from your school to attend your classes, as all classes must be attended in person.

 Transformation CoLab

-Subjects available in January 2024 semester:
+Subject available in January 2026 semester:

 -